Welcome to Lithuania!

 Lithuanian universities, except for Vilnius Gediminas Technical University and Vilnius University, lack international recognition.
 I always suggest an international experience, and if you are curious about Lithuania, you should absolutely go.
 However, if prestige is the main reason of your study abroad experience, some Lithuanian institutions may not be the best choice for you.

 Lithuania is a fairly cheap country.
 Monthly costs of living for a single person are close to 600€.
 Keep in mind that, as a student, you could have access to various discounts which can include food, travel, and accommodation expenses.

 When it comes to university’s fees, Lithuania is really cheap, with a median 1000€/semester for free mover students.

-Which Lithuanian cities are available for free movers?
+Which Lithuanian cities are available to free movers?

-Currently there are 4 cities that accept free movers in Lithuania.
+Currently there are some cities that accept free movers in Lithuania.
 Have you ever dreamt of studying in Vilnius or any other city in Lithuania?
 Here you can find institutions divided by city: